aymericdelab/Founder-Classifier/README.md

 - Train & Deploy on AWS SageMaker
 - Train & Deploy on Azure ML
 - Train & Deploy on Google's AI Platform (aka ML Engine)

+The articles related to this project can be read on my medium page https://medium.com/@aymericdelabrousse